 Option #2: Custodial Storage

-Another option for storing your cryptocurrency is a custodial storage solution, such as an online wallet provider like Coinbase or Gemini.
-This outsources the decisions and effort that are required to secure and backup your crypto balances to a third-party company.
-Reputable custodial services with good security records are a reasonable option for people with small cryptocurrency holdings for whom it doesn’t make sense to invest much time and money into a sovereign storage system.
+Another option for storing your cryptocurrency is a custodial storage solution, such as an online wallet provider like Coinbase or Kraken.
+This outsources the decisions and effort that are required to secure your crypto to a third-party company.
+Reputable custodial services with good security records are a reasonable option for people with small cryptocurrency holdings, but we also believe self-custody alternatives have evolved to a point of usability where even users with fewer assets can benefit from holding their own keys.

-The cryptocurrency community has a saying “not your keys, not your coins”.
-Many wrongly assume that because a network of third-party custodial banks was the best security solution for the older fiat system, this third party custody model will also work best for cryptocurrencies.
+The cryptocurrency community has a saying “not your keys, not your coins.”
+Many wrongly assume that because a network of third-party custodial banks was the best security solution for the legacy financial system, this third-party custody model will also work best for cryptocurrencies.
 But cryptocurrencies have substantially different properties than fiat.
-In our opinion, the risk of holding coins with a trusted third party is unacceptably high for large crypto balances.
+In our opinion, the risk of holding coins with a trusted third party is unacceptably high for users with large balances.
 Here are some reasons to avoid them:

 - A big target.
-Online services run network-connected machines responsible for holding millions or even billions of dollars worth of crypto.
+Custodial services are responsible for holding millions or even billions of dollars worth of crypto, and that responsibility is not distributed to their users through self-custody, making them a honeypot.
 They are under constant attack by clever attackers from all over the world.
 These attacks come not only from individual hackers, but directly from nation states.

 - Identity spoofing.
 Since the administrators of a web wallet service have control over customer accounts, they are a target for social engineering attacks where an attacker convinces the service that they are you.
 Even reputable exchanges with no publicly-reported security leaks have had users lose funds due to identity spoofing attacks.